xize-chen/Parallel-Programming-Java_Streams/README.md

    * IntelliJ: Alternatively, you could get the project from GitLab repository via IntelliJ interface.
 From the menu bar, 'Git' > 'Clone' > Copy the url to Repository URL > 'Clone' (Referenece: Get a project from version control: https://www.jetbrains.com/help/idea/import-project-or-module-wizard.html)
 * Commit your changes regularly, providing an informative commit message and using Git inside IntelliJ (Commit and Changes Tutorial: https://www.jetbrains.com/help/idea/commit-and-push-changes.html)

 Commit your changes regularly, providing an informative commit message.
-You are expected to make at least 20 commits with messages to explain what have changed.
-10 out of 60 marks are allocated for this.
+You are expected to make at least 10 commits with messages to explain what have changed.
+5 out of 60 marks are allocated for this.

 ## Your tasks
 The goal of this assignment is to learn how to write Java lambda expressions and use Stream operations.
-You will implement eight empty methods provided in StreamAssignment.java and answer 10 questions.
+You will implement eight empty methods provided in StreamAssignment.java and answer 10 quiz questions on Moodle.
 Please read the implementation specifications at the beginning of each method carefully and try to use lambda expressions (or method references), and stream operations wherever possible and appropriate.
 Marks are given based on the correctness of answers, and proper use of lambda expressions (or method references) and stream operations.

 The wikipedia file used is on the Moodle or at